 XGBoost is an advanced gradient boosting tree library.
-XGboost is natively integrated into DSS virtual machine learning, meaning that you can train XGBoost models without writing any code or using any custom model.
+It is integrated into Dataiku DSS visual machine learning, meaning that you can train XGBoost models without writing any code.

-In this Howto, we are going to cover advanced optimization techniques that can help you go even further with your XGboost models, by using custom Python recipes (or Jupyter notebooks).
+In this How-To, we are going to cover some advanced optimization techniques that can help you go even further with your XGBoost models, by using custom Python code.

 We assume that you are already familiar with how to train a model using Python code (for example with scikit-learn).

 Most of these parameters are directly available when you create a XGBoost model using the visual machine learning component of DSS: you don't actually need to code for this part.

 XGBoost has a large number of advanced parameters, which can all affect the quality and speed of your model.